upup1904/ulysses_splits/README.md

 To facilitate any "serialization" project of Ulysses.
 It comes out of the UPUP series on https://reddit.com/r/jamesjoyce, where a little bit of the novel is discussed on a periodic schedule.
+See [about UPUP](about.md) for more detail.

 ## Contributing